-End Packing

-I recently was examining a favorite

-CoCo utility called BOOT.
-BAS, which

-displays a directory on the screen and allows me to use the arrow keys to select a

-program.
-It then runs that program when I

-press ENTER.
-At first glance the program is

-simple, but closer study reveals that a

-machine-language program is hidden inside the BASIC program.
-It took me a lot of

-sleuthing to figure out how the machinelanguage program was hidden, but I eventually figured it out: It is located at the end

-of the BASIC program.
-The author stored it

-just after the last statement in the BASIC End Packing just after the last statement in the BASIC program, manually changed the end-of-BASIC program pointer (located at &H001C and &H001D) to point beyond the end of the machine-language program, then saved the whole program to disk.
+End Packing I recently was examining a favorite CoCo utility called BOOT.
+BAS, which displays a directory on the screen and allows me to use the arrow keys to select a program.
+It then runs that program when I press ENTER.
+At first glance the program is pressENTER.
+At first glance the program is simple, but closer study reveals that a machine-language program is hidden inside the BASIC program.
+It took me a lot of sleuthing to figure out how the machine-language program was hidden, but I eventually figured it out: It is located at the end of the BASIC program.
+The author stored it just after the last statement in the BASIC program, manually changed the end-of-BASIC program pointer (located at &H00IC and &H00ID) to point beyond the end of the machine-language program, then saved the machine-language program, then saved the whole program to disk.
 The result is a BASIC program that pulls into memory a machine-language program any time it was loaded.
 Do you know who wrote this program?
-Weren't you associated with it at one time?
+Weren't you associated with it at